Registered Massage Therapy: how can it help me?

 What should I wear during a massage?

-Generally we ask you to remove all clothing except undergarments.
-Our therapists protect your privacy with draping that only exposes the parts of your body being treated.
+Depending on the technique or goals of treatment you may wear fitness clothing or we may ask you to remove all clothing except undergarments.
+We recommend you bring shorts and a tanktop.
+Our therapists protect your privacy with draping to ensure that we only expose the parts of your body which is being treated.

 Is massage therapy covered under OHIP?